Tools4everBV/HelloID-Conn-Prov-Notification-Zivver/README.md

 Setting up Zivver notifications is relatively easy.
 Zivvers DNS settings for the SMTP server must be configured and accessible from the agent server
 Currently we only need user credentials

-* Zivvers DNS settings for the SMTP server must be configured and accessible from the agent server
 * Currently we only need user credentials.
 Make sure that this is an SMTP user in Zivver, with a GUID-like username.

 Additionally, we can send an extra phonenumber header for using SMS authentication.
 In this case we also need a source field where phonenumber should be mapped as '+31612345678'